VladimirPewtin/CHANCOIN-TippingExtension/README.md

 # CHANCOIN: Tipping Extension
-A ChanCoin Chrome browser extension for 4chan
+A ChanCoin Chrome and Firefox browser extension for 4chan.
 ## General Information
 This extension adds a tip button to 4chan posts with the following name format: `<PREFIX>:address` where `<PREFIX>` is one of:
 * `$4chn`